NubeIO/rubix-ce-docs/docs/hardware/sensors/micro-edge/micro-edge-v1/install.md

 # Power

-The MicroEdge sensor can alternatively be powered by a 24 VAC power supply by wiring into the 24 VAC +  and - terminals.
+The Micro Edge sensor can alternatively be powered by a 24 VAC power supply by wiring into the 24 VAC +  and - terminals.

 Power wiring shown below.

 ![MicroEdge - Power - Wired.png](../img/MicroEdge%20-%20Power%20-%20Wired.png)

 # Sensor Positioning and LoRa Signal Quality
-MicroEdge sensors utilize LoRa IOT Wireless radio technology.
+Micro Edge sensors utilize LoRa IOT Wireless radio technology.
 This wireless system features long range, and good object penetration.
 However, care still must be taken to position sensors such that they have a good communication signal with the LoRa Gateway.
-The quality of the communication signal depends on the distance from the LoRa Gateway, and the objects between the Micro-edge sensor and the LoRa Gateway.
+The quality of the communication signal depends on the distance from the LoRa Gateway, and the objects between the Micro Eddge sensor and the LoRa Gateway.

 # Onboard Reset/Push Button
-Nube-iO MicroEdge sensors have a small Reset Button within the sensor.
+Nube iO Micro Edge sensor has a small Reset Button within the sensor.
-This Reset Button is used to trigger a data push.
+This Reset Button is used to trigger a data push for testing purposes.
 This function is frequently used when deploying and testing MicroEdge sensors.
 The Reset Button is also used in some configuration steps.